mirsos/zabbix-mongodb/README.md

 Note:
 - Zabbix sender uses zabbix agent configuration to send the metrics, please check the hostname is set in the zabbix agent config /etc/zabbix/zabbix_agentd.conf, by default the hostname may be commented out.

-The following metrics are collected on mongodb version 3.0 by using python mongodb client, and then sent by zabbix sender.
+The following metrics are collected on mongodb by using python mongodb client, and then sent by zabbix sender.

 **Server Stats**
 - mongodb.version